VitalEconomics/Book1/snippets/vb_conclusion.md

 ## We must join Mises and go over the parapet in his "intellectual battle" against the economic ignorance that threatens civilization.

-If we are to quickly save mankind and reach the prosperity we are truly capable of, those of us who've had the miraculous fortune of stumbling upon Mises/Hayek/Hazlitt/Rothbard/etc., in other words, the so-called Austrian Economists'  wisdom must succeed at spreading it to fellow slightly smarter apes.
+If we are to quickly save mankind and reach the prosperity we are truly capable of, those of us who've had the miraculous fortune of stumbling upon Mises/Hayek/Hazlitt/Rothbard/etc., in other words, the so-called Austrian Economists'  wisdom must succeed at spreading it to fellow citizens.
 We must find/join/persuade people who are thoroughly convinced that such quick prosperity can be achieved and thus become beacons of hope, excitement and viral economic education.
+Jo Jorgensen is a wonderful beacon of the principles and education we need.
 We must join Mises and go over the parapet in his "intellectual battle" against the economic ignorance that threatens civilization.

 Mises: